anthorlop/AJCPlayer/README.md

 - Instanciate AJCPlayer using VideoPlayer or AudioPlayer. (you can use Dagger optionally)
 - Create the player Layout.
 (Play, pause, stop buttons.
 ProgressBar, Seekbar, TextView to show position or duration and SurfaceView to show video ...)
 - Get Views in our Activity to set onclick events. (f.e.: Pause click should call to AJCPlayer Pause method)
 - Get Views in our Activity to send as param in VideoControlBarManager constructor.
+Although we have set buttons onclick events we have to send it to Player which will work with them to hide/show if playback state change.
 - Add PlayEventListener to player (VideoControlBarManager, NotificationPlayerManager, SubtitleManager).
 You can create new implementations.
 - Create Asset with video ID, video URL and Content Type (Video/audio).
 - Call AJCPlayer play(Asset..., true) method to play content.